RuizeHan/WSCF/readme.md

 We further develop a content-aware updating strategy to dynamically refine the weight distribution to well adapt to the temporal variations of the target and background.
 Finally, the proposed WSCF is used to enhance two state-of-the-art CF trackers to significantly boost their tracking accuracy, with little sacrifice on the tracking speed.
 Extensive experiments on \revised{five} benchmarks validate the effectiveness of the proposed approach.

 ## Experiments
-The experimental results on OTB-2013/2015: (We put the raw results in results_DSAR-CF_OTB15.zip)
+The experimental results on OTB-2013/2015:

 ![res](https://github.com/HanRuize/WSCF/blob/master/eval_otb.png)